evgeniyDorogoy/evgeniyDorogoy.github.io/docs/_posts/2023-05-15-how-to-register-car-in-berlin.markdown

 a certificate initially, but I will provide more detailed information about my experience later in this article.
 As a general recommendation, I advise you to inquire about the CoC with your dealer.

-If you own a Mazda in Ukraine, like myself, you can contact [the official dealer](https://mazda.com.ua/mazda-na-pochaini/contacts) for assistance.
+If you own a Mazda in Ukraine, like myself, you can contact [the official dealer](https://mazda.com.ua/mazda-na-pochaini/contacts){:target="_blank"}{:rel="noopener noreferrer"} for assistance.
 I had to make two attempts to reach them, as the first employee informed me that they could not issue the certificate for my car.
 However, the second employee had a better understanding of their dealership's procedures and directed me to the person responsible for issuing such documents.
 Since I don't want to disclose any personal details